-1.11 Getting technical help for your application
+1.8 Getting technical help when applying

 To learn more about using the Online Services funding portal, visit the Frequently Asked Questions (FAQ) section of our website.

-You can also watch our video guide on downloading, completing and uploading your application form.
+You can also watch our video guide on downloading, completing, and uploading your application form.